turner11/Recipes/README.md

    This also enables some meta information using the issue labels.
    Any issue formatted as "X: Y" will be classifed as _In Category X - has Attribute Y_ e.g. "diffculty: easy"

  The limitation of using github as a backend is that we are limited for 5k requests per hour.
 But since this is for personal use - I'm ok with that.

+ Take a look at [the site!](https://recipessite.z20.web.core.windows.net/)

  ---